Yoga, Mindfulness and Evolution – Fall

 • what “evolution” means in a spiritual context, and why it’s an important part of practice

-• how to incorporate contemplative teachings while teaching Restorative, Yin, and Yoga Nidra
+• how to incorporate contemplative teachings into Vinyasa and Restorative classes

 • how to weave philosophy that you love (ancient and modern) into your classes with ease and authenticity